 Does your young child come home exhausted from school most afternoons?
 Reluctant to talk about his day, does he flop in front of the TV.
-When you ask about his reading book is he vague, and hostile to the idea of doing his reading practice?
-In contrast, are his classmates galloping through the reading scheme, three colours ahead of your child?
+When you ask about his reading book is he vague, and hostile to the idea of reading practice?
+In contrast, are his classmates galloping through the reading scheme, three colours ahead of him?

 It doesn’t have to be like this!
 Learning to read is easy!

 Why is your child Exhausted?

 The obvious answer to this question is that he is young, and learning is very tiring.
 There is nothing unusual about a young child ‘flopping in front of the TV after school’.